MMblokl/DNAVMM/README.md

 Multi-modal DNA and vision species classification model for Multimodal Models in Ecology and Biodiversity.

 # .env file envexample
 Optional parameters to set, but required if one want to run these on the leiden university clusters.
-Set the cache_dir to any /data/ directory to store and huggingface cache files.
-API_KEY is the huggingface access token for faster downloading of the files and weights.
+Set the cache_dir to any /data/ directory to store huggingface cache files.
+API_KEY is the huggingface access token for faster downloading of the files and weights. class_indices can be kept as-is, unless you want to move this file anywhere else.

 API_KEY; your huggingface API key